 - The error can also occur if the database server is down or the database files are corrupted.

-The “Database Connection Error” is probably one of the most common and frightening errors that WordPress users can encounter.
-It is certainly closely related to the “White Screen of Death” (WSOD).
-This error means that your website can no longer communicate with or access the WordPress database, causing the entire website to crash.
-This should not be taken lightly, and you should try to resolve this problem immediately, as it can directly affect your sales, traffic, and analytics.
+There are several problems that WordPress users can encounter, but the “Database Connection Error” is probably one of the most frightening.
+There is no doubt that the error is closely related to the “White Screen of Death” (WSOD).
+It prevents your website from communicating with or accessing its database, resulting in a crash.
+It is imperative you resolve this problem as soon as possible, as it can negatively impact your sales, traffic, and analytics.

 What causes a database connection error in WordPress?

 A database is a piece of software that allows you to store, organize, and retrieve data within other applications.
 If your WordPress settings are incorrect, your database could be corrupt, or your database server could not handle the data requests.

 When someone visits your website, WordPress connects to the database where it stores your website content, as well as other website data.

 MySQL is the most popular database system for connecting and modifying WordPress databases.
 In PHP, you can connect and modify databases.

 A WordPress database connection requires the following information:

 - Login information for the database